 Field trips of an educational nature are vital to the curriculum enrichment emphasis at CMCS.
 The teaching staff will make every effort to supplement their teaching curriculum with meaningful field trips.

 School-sponsored field trips are established for the specific grade and class levels.
 Therefore, it is the policy of CMCS to limit field trip participation only to the students of the class.
 Please be advised that siblings are not allowed to attend school-sponsored field trips.
-School-sponsored educational field trips are not organized to facilitate a “family day out,” but to enrich the student’s understanding of a specific subject of study.

 If a parent or guardian wishes to serve as a driver, the following items must be completed and approved through the school office:

 - Submit a completed driver application form annually.